RSE-Midlands/rse-midlands.github.io/content/docs/event-20th-april-2026.md

 ### 30 - 15 minute talks

-There are two, 30-minute or four 15 minute slots available to give a talk.
+There are two, 30-minute or four 15-minute slots available to give a talk.
 If you have a project you have worked on, a useful tool that you wish to share or even a talk about being an RSE from your institution, then please get in contact with us.

 ### Lightning talks

-We have slots for shorter 5 - 10 minute lightning talks.
+We have slots for shorter 5 to 10-minute lightning talks.
 This is an opportunity for those in the RSE Midlands space to give a talk that can either be on their work or community projects that they are involved with:
 This can be to inform or seek assistance.